Dr Jennifer Davies

 BSc, MSc, PhD

 I work to understand the human sensorimotor system and the production of dynamic movements in health and disease.
+I am particularly interested in how muscle activity is controlled and coordinated during dynamic, everyday movements such as walking.

 Honours and awards